UMdecisionsupport/DecisionSupport2023/Logic/Beginner.md

 - ¬(a ∨ b) AND ¬a ∨ ¬b
 - a ∨ b AND b ∨ a

+### Truth Tables I

+Use the truth tables method to determine whether p ∧ ¬q → p ∧ q is *entailed* by ¬p.

 [View Solutions for Beginner Logic](https://github.com/UMdecisionsupport/DecisionSupport2023/blob/main/Logic/Solutions/Beginner_Solutions.md)